mssmello/sightcall-helper/README.md

 ### Visitor Plain Style

-The Plain demonstration pager style responds to a click in the "Video Agent" area of the image.
+The Plain demonstration page style responds to a click in the "Video Agent" area of the image.

 <img src="images/visitor_demoplain.png" width="200px" />